joecowton/CV/README.md

 ## Joe Cowton

+I am a focused and ambitous Junior Full Stack Developer, seeking a role in which I can expand and develop my programming knowledge while finding an area of expertise.

-Since 2010 I’ve earned a living as an electronic musician: touring the world several times and working with some of the most respected names and record labels in underground music.
-I am now looking to sidestep into the world of software and web development, combining what I've learnt on the road with the coding knowledge i hope to acquire while studying at MA.
+Since 2008 I’ve earned a living as an electronic musician: touring the world several times and working with some of the most respected names in underground music.
+I've broadcast live on Radio 1 from Glastonbury and featured on the cover of The Wire magazine.
+I have an MSc in Music Technology, the thesis for which I developed a machine learning algorithm to extract rhythmic elements from acoustic music using FFT analysis.

 ## Skills

 #### Expert level music production

 - Expert level user of music software: Logic, Cubase, Live, Pro Tools etc
-- released 30 + records an
+- released 30 + records

 #### Brand strategy